Tomas-Barhon/Noise-reduction-and-feature-extraction-with-principal-component-analysis/Data/data_overview.md

 ### Technical analysis variables (volatilities, moving averages, returns ...)

-### Market state indexes (mention that we use close price and interpolate the price forward on missing days)
+### Market state indexes (mention that we use close price and interpolate the price forward on missing days) - also forward filling has quite reasonable random walk justification
 all changed to daily
 * "^DJI" - Dow Jones industrial average
 * "^GSPC" - S&P 500